Uehwan/Uehwan.github.io/_teaching/datastruct22sp.md

 <br/>

 ### Notice
+- You can freely use Lambda functions in your homeworks!
 - Due to my business trip, we will not have a live lecture on **March 22**; still I will upload the lecture video :)
 <br/>
 <br/>